 We tend to ascribe greater accuracy to the opinion of an authority figure and be more influenced by it.
 So whether you think the author is bragging about his job or not, he has a level of expertise.
 The bigger the purchase for goods or services, the more we rely on expert advice.
 And if we are rookie buyers, we rely on authority figures to guide us even more.

 ...my wife loved the school, and my kids had their hearts set on Truth Tree Academy.
 Plus, everyone I talked to said Truth Tree was the best.

 Daniel Ellsberg’s Paradox demonstrates that people are wired to avoid risk.
-In this review, you’ve got 2 children, 1 mother, and “everyone” the author talked to.
-That’s a lot of people who think highly of Truth Tree Academy, thereby making it a less risky investment.
+In this private school review, you’ve got 2 children, 1 mother, and “everyone” the author talked to.
+That’s a lot of people who think highly of Truth Tree's Digital Marketing for Schools Services, thereby making it a less risky investment.